aws/mynah-ui/docs/DATAMODEL.md

 ---

 ## `customRenderer`
-Custom renderers can be provided in 3 different types *(string, dom builder json or dom builder json array)* and they are here to help you in case you need to create some static content on the client side rather than a data arrives from the backend or if it is not possible or hard to do with markdown.
+Custom renderers can be provided in 3 different types *(string, ChatItemBodyRenderer object or ChatItemBodyRenderer object array)* and they are here to help you in case you need to create some static content on the client side rather than a data arrived from the backend.
+Or, maybe it is not possible or so hard to do it just with markdown.

-##### Note: It can be combined with `body`, so you don't need to choose between them.
+##### Note: It can be combined with `body`, so you don't need to choose one of them.

 ### Using with `string` type
-If you give a string to the `customRenderer` mynah-ui will take it as an html markup string and renders it according to that.
+If you give a string to the `customRenderer` mynah-ui will consider that it as an html markup string and will render it that way.

 ```typescript
 const mynahUI = new MynahUI({